History of Scouting America: Church Support

 From the very beginning, the program was endorsed by most Protestant churches.
-The adoption was much slower for the Catholic church though some troops could be found in the very beginning in some parishes.
+The adoption was much slower for the Catholic church, though some troops could be found in the very beginning in some parishes.
 However, there were some fears among some members of the Catholic church that the close ties between the YMCA and the new program could be a problem.
-A charge was made in 1912 that Catholics were barred from leadership in BSA.
-James E. West denied it pointing to many Catholics being in position of leadership, including priest being Scoutmasters."This organization is not Protestant, nor is it Catholic, nor is it Hebrew, but it is a character-building organization for boys, to be used by all religions and institutions who can see in it a means of helping and assisting the boys of their communities." said West.
-Finally in 1917, several archbishops endorsed scouting.
+An accusation was made in 1912 that Catholics were barred from leadership in the organization.
+James E. West denied it, pointing to the fact that many Catholics were in positions of leadership, including priests being Scoutmasters, saying, "This organization is not Protestant, nor is it Catholic, nor is it Hebrew, but it is a character-building organization for boys, to be used by all religions and institutions who can see in it a means of helping and assisting the boys of their communities."
+Finally, in 1917, several archbishops endorsed Scouting.

 The Church of Jesus Christ of Latter-day Saints embraced BSA in 1913 when each of their Mutual Improvement Association formed a troop.